 Time-of-Use Peak Pricing 4–9 p.m.
 Every Day (ETOU-C)

 MCE is participating in a statewide Time-of-Use rate plan program with PG&E and other California investor-owned utilities.
-Starting in April 2018, approximately 5% of MCE residential customers will be transitioned from their existing, non-TOU rate (i.e., E-1 rate) to a new TOU rate with seasonal and time-variant pricing (called Peak Pricing 4–9 p.m.
+Starting in April 2018, approximately 5% of MCE residential customers will be transitioned from their existing, non-TOU rate (i.e., E-1 rate) to a new TOU rate with time-variant pricing (called Peak Pricing 4–9 p.m.
 Every Day, or ETOU-C for short).
 The intent is to reduce peak stress on the electric grid.
 Customers may decline to participate in the program and remain on a non-TOU rate plan, or choose another rate plan.

 Check the Hour Before Using Power

 Try It for One Year with Bill Protection